khulnasoft-bot/github-actions-sandbox/docs/en/docs/advanced/behind-a-proxy.md

 In these cases you can use `root_path` to configure your application.

-The `root_path` is a mechanism provided by the ASGI specification (that FastAPI is built on, through Starlette).
+The `root_path` is a mechanism provided by the ASGI specification (that ReadyAPI is built on, through Starlette).

 The `root_path` is used to handle these specific cases.